Breaking ECDSA with Electromagnetic Side-Channel Attacks: Challenges and Practicality on Modern Smartphones: Revisiting Nonce@Once

 \silvan{}{Alternative title for section: Nonce@Once, Part I: Evaluation on a Baseline SoC} \silvan{}{The term "Nonce@Once" was never defined in the paper"s main content.
 So it should be mentioned here}

-In this section we explore alternative methodologies for \ac{sca} of the conditional swap operation in \ac{ecdsa}~\cite{alam_nonce_at_once,nascimento_ecc_cmov_sca,nascimento_ecc_embedded_sca} and investigate countermeasures.
-As baseline target we use a Raspberry Pi 4, which is much less complex than contemporary smartphones.
-It is similar in complexity to the targets from~\cite{alam_nonce_at_once}, a ZTE ZFIVE and an Alcatel Idea smartphone. \silvan{}{In \cref{sec:contemporarysmartphones} (Part II), we use then these methods in two case studies on modern smartphones.}
+In this section, we explore alternative methodologies for \ac{sca} of the conditional swap operation in \ac{ecdsa}~\cite{alam_nonce_at_once,nascimento_ecc_cmov_sca,nascimento_ecc_embedded_sca} and investigate countermeasures.
+As baseline target we used a Raspberry Pi 4, which is much less complex than contemporary smartphones.
+It is similar in complexity to the targets from~\cite{alam_nonce_at_once}, a ZTE ZFIVE and an Alcatel Ideal smartphone.

-\paragraph{Measurement setup and target device} We remove the metal lid to expose the die.
+\paragraph{Measurement setup and target device} We removed the metal lid to expose the die.
 Images of the chip and die can be found in \cref{appendix:rpi4}.
-The standard Raspbian \ac{os} is installed on the device.
-It is connected to \ac{wifi} and we use \ac{ssh} to interact with the device.
-Bluetooth is disabled.
-We use a LeCroy WavePro 804HD oscilloscope and various \ac{em} probes from Langer EMV.
+The standard Raspbian \ac{os} was installed on the device.
+It was connected to \ac{wifi} and we used \ac{ssh} to interact with the device.
+Bluetooth was disabled.
+We used a LeCroy WavePro 804HD oscilloscope and various \ac{em} probes from Langer EMV.